 The corridor master plan was completed in 2005 and focuses on long-term changes rather than short-term improvements.
-The Lyndale Avenue corridor is defined as a community corridor in The Minneapolis Plan, early 2014.
-The plan was recommended for approval by the City Planning Commission at the September 15, 2014, meeting, and approved by the Minneapolis City Council at the regular meeting on October 17, 2014.
+The Lyndale Avenue corridor is defined as a community corridor in The Minneapolis Plan,

 ST. ANTHONY EAST NEIGHBORHOOD SMALL AREA PLAN